storefront-bvba/gulp-bless/README.md

 ---

 Gulp plugin which splits CSS files suitably for Internet Explorer &lt; 10.
+In this version, cachebusting is using a sha1 hash so no unnecessary busting is happening.

 This is the a [Gulp](http://github.com/gulpjs/gulp) wrapper around [bless.js](https://github.com/paulyoung/bless.js) (see [blesscss.com](http://blesscss.com/)).